zeotap/data-io/README.md

 We have built SourceLoader and SinkWriter APIs which can be imported and used everywhere whenever any project needs to load/save a Data Source.

 ## Design

    1. Builder like pattern where it is easy to add or remove features related to reading/writing a data source.

-2. Most of the features are related to three major components of an IO operation namely :-
+   2. Most of the features are related to three major components of an IO operation namely

-    a.
-Reader (Example: DataFrameReader in Spark)
+      1. Reader (Example: DataFrameReader in Spark)

-    b.
-Writer (Example: DataFrameWriter in Spark)
+      2. Writer (Example: DataFrameWriter in Spark)

-    c.
-Data Collection (Example: DataFrame in Spark, PCollection in Beam)
+      3. Data Collection (Example: DataFrame in Spark, PCollection in Beam)
    3. An interface SupportedFeatures has been built which will house all the reader/writer features.

 ## Supported Features
 Please refer to our [Supported Features](https://github.com/zeotap/data-io/wiki/Supported-Features) guide.